openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 In some cases, the frequency of event transmission on an Event Stream will be very low, making it difficult for an Event Receiver to tell the difference between expected behavior and event transmission failure due to a misconfigured stream.
-Event Receivers can request that a Verification event be transmitted over the Event Stream, allowing the Receiver to confirm that the stream is configured correctly upon successful receipt of the event.
-The acknowledgment of a Verification event also confirms to the Event Transmitter that end-to-end delivery is working, including signature verification and encryption.
+Event Receivers can request that a Verification Event be transmitted over the Event Stream, allowing the Receiver to confirm that the stream is configured correctly upon successful receipt of the event.
+The acknowledgment of a Verification Event also confirms to the Event Transmitter that end-to-end delivery is working, including signature verification and encryption.

-A Transmitter MAY send a Verification event at any time, even if one was not requested by the Event Receiver.
+A Transmitter MAY send a Verification Event at any time, even if one was not requested by the Event Receiver.

-A Transmitter MAY respond to Verification event requests even if the event is not present in the `events_supported`, `events_requested` and / or `events_delivered` fields in the Stream Configuration ({{stream-config}}).
+A Transmitter MAY respond to Verification Event requests even if the event is not present in the `events_supported`, `events_requested` and / or `events_delivered` fields in the Stream Configuration ({{stream-config}}).

 #### Verification Event {#verification-event}
-The Verification event is an SSF event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
+The Verification Event is an SSF event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
 The event contains the following attribute:

 state

 > OPTIONAL An opaque value provided by the Event Receiver when the event is triggered.

-As with any SSF event, the Verification event has a top-level `sub_id` claim:
+As with any SSF event, the Verification Event has a top-level `sub_id` claim:

 sub_id

 > REQUIRED.
-The value of the top-level `sub_id` claim in a Verification event MUST always be set to have a simple value of type `opaque`.
+The value of the top-level `sub_id` claim in a Verification Event MUST always be set to have a simple value of type `opaque`.
 The `id` of the value MUST be the `stream_id` of the stream being verified.

 > Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.

-Upon receiving a Verification event, the Event Receiver SHALL parse the SET and validate its claims.
+Upon receiving a Verification Event, the Event Receiver SHALL parse the SET and validate its claims.
 In particular, the Event Receiver SHALL confirm that the value for "state" is as expected.
 If the value of "state" does not match, an error response of "setData" SHOULD be returned (see Section 2.3 of